2022 Winter Olympics: Everything you need to know about the Beijing Winter Olympics - OlympicTalk | NBC Sports

-The 2022 Winter Olympics are just a few days away!
+The 2022 Winter Olympics are finally here!
 See below for the answers to all of your frequently asked questions surrounding the Beijing Winter Games.

 When are the 2022 Winter Olympics?